acdh-oeaw/docker-tools/README.md

 Included scripts are:

-* docker-manage-admin
+* `docker-manage-admin`
   Our workhorse for checking configuration, building images, running containers and accessing guest console
-* docker-manage
+* `docker-manage`
-  Alias for docker-manage for unprivileged users so they do not have to type "sudo -g docker docker-manage"
+  Alias for `docker-manage-admin` for unprivileged users so they do not have to type `sudo -g docker docker-manage`
-* docker-add-project
+* `docker-add-project`
   Script which properly adds new system user taking care of setting up quota, files required for ssh access, etc.
-  You should use it instead of normal "useradd" or "adduser"
+  You should use it instead of normal `useradd` or `adduser`
-* docker-clean, docker-register-proxy, docker-register-systemd Helper scripts run by docker-manage
+* `docker-clean`, `docker-register-proxy`, `docker-register-systemd` Helper scripts run by docker-manage
   There is no need to run them directly but if you are root, you can do it
-* docker-remove-unused-images, docker-remove-unused-containers
+* `docker-remove-unused-images`, `docker-remove-unused-containers`
   Clean-up scripts removing obsolete containers and images They are run by docker-manage and by cron, you can also run them manually
-* docker-check-quota
+* `docker-check-quota`
   Script for quickly checking if we can safely extend quota limit or maybe we should ask ARZ to extend disk space first
-* docker-install-container
+* `docker-tools-update`
-  An old script used for building and running a given container on the basis of Dockerfile
-  It takes care of a removal of the previous version of the container, registers created container in systemd and mounts all container volumes under /srv/docker/containerName/
-  In general you should use a json configuration file and docker-manage instead.
+  Updates this tools by fetching the up to date version from the repository and installing it